airordl/Offline-PDF-specialized-Chatbot-using-TinyLlama-and-LlamaIndex-sandbox/README.md

 manuals
 ```

 directory with .pdf files of your choice.
-It could be a theme, such as a bibliography of a specific topic.
+It could be a theme, such as bibliography on a specific topic.

 Then run